 A Delicious Confection and a Useful Plant

-Modern marshmallows are generally made from a mixture of sugar, corn syrup, salt, gelatin, water and vanilla flavor.
+Modern marshmallows are generally made from a mixture of sugar, corn syrup, salt, gelatin, water, and vanilla flavor.
 Food color is sometimes added as well.
-The mixture is heated to create a smooth consistency and then cooled to make the solid marshmallow.
+The mixture is heated to create a smooth consistency and then cooled to make the solid confection.

-Originally, marshmallow candy was made from the sap of the marshmallow plant.
+Originally, the confection was made from the sap of the marshmallow plant.
 The sap contains a substance called mucilage and is said to have medicinal benefits.
 When mucilage is mixed with water it forms a gel.
 Candy was made by grinding the root of the marshmallow plant or by extracting the sap and then mixing the root or sap with honey.

 Americans buy 90 million pounds of marshmallows each year, about the same weight as 1,286 gray whales.— National Confectioners Association

-Marshmallows are fun to eat right out of their package or after being toasted around a campfire.
-They make a tasty addition to hot chocolate or cocoa.
+Marshmallows make a tasty addition to hot chocolate or cocoa.
+Toasting them around a campfire or roasting them in an oven are popular activities.
 Melted marshmallow can be used as a cake frosting.

 Marshmallows are often used in dessert and snack recipes.
 Hot, melted marshmallows form a gooey and sticky “glue” that holds ingredients together.
 This glue works very well in Rice Krispie treats and s'mores.
 Many people like to cover sweet potato casseroles with marshmallows.

 Marshmallow creme, which is sometimes sold as a brand known as “fluff”, is used in desserts and in fluffernutter (fluff and peanut butter) sandwiches.
-Creative cooks use the confection and the creme in many other ways.
-In marshmallow creme or fluff, the gelatin used to make marshmallows is replaced by egg white and the water is omitted.
+In the creme or fluff, the gelatin used to make marshmallows is replaced by egg white and the water is omitted.

 Special Types of Marshmallows